The Free Particle

 The time-independent Schrödinger equation for a free particle is

-\[\frac{d^2\psi}{dx^2} = -k^2\psi \text{, where }k\equiv \frac{\sqrt{2mE}}{\hbar} \label{eqn:t_independent_schrodinger_eqn}\tag{2}\]Up to this point, it’s the same as the interior of an infinite square well with $V=0$.
-However, this time, let’s write the general solution in the form of exponential functions:
+\[\frac{d^2\psi}{dx^2} = -k^2\psi \text{, where }k\equiv \frac{\sqrt{2mE}}{\hbar} \label{eqn:t_independent_schrodinger_eqn}\tag{2}\]Up to this point, it’s the same as inside an infinite square well with potential $0$.
+However, this time let’s write the general solution in the following exponential form.

 \[\psi(x) = Ae^{ikx} + Be^{-ikx}. \tag{3}\]$Ae^{ikx} + Be^{-ikx}$ and $C\cos{kx}+D\sin{kx}$ are equivalent ways of writing the same function of $x$.
 By Euler’s formula $e^{ix}=\cos{x}+i\sin{x}$,

-\[\begin{align*} Ae^{ikx}+Be^{-ikx} &= A[\cos{kx}+i\sin{kx}] + B[\cos{(-kx)}+i\sin{(-kx)}] \\ &= A(\cos{kx}+i\sin{kx}) + B(\cos{kx}-i\sin{kx}) \\ &= (A+B)\cos{kx} + i(A-B)\sin{kx}. \end{align*}\]That is, if we set $C=A+B$, $D=i(A-B)$, then
+\[\begin{align*} Ae^{ikx}+Be^{-ikx} &= A[\cos{kx}+i\sin{kx}] + B[\cos{(-kx)}+i\sin{(-kx)}] \\ &= A(\cos{kx}+i\sin{kx}) + B(\cos{kx}-i\sin{kx}) \\ &= (A+B)\cos{kx} + i(A-B)\sin{kx}. \end{align*}\]That is, setting $C=A+B$, $D=i(A-B)$, we get

 \[Ae^{ikx} + Be^{-ikx} = C\cos{kx}+D\sin{kx}. \blacksquare\]Conversely, expressing $A$ and $B$ in terms of $C$ and $D$, we get $A=\cfrac{C-iD}{2}$, $B=\cfrac{C+iD}{2}$.

-Separated Variable Solution and Phase Velocity
+Separated Solution and Phase Velocity

 Adding the time dependence $e^{-iEt/\hbar}$ to $\psi(x)$, we get

-\[\Psi(x,t) = Ae^{ik\left(x-\frac{\hbar k}{2m}t \right)} + Be^{-ik\left(x+\frac{\hbar k}{2m}t \right)} \label{eqn:Psi_seperated_solution}\tag{4}\]Any function of $x$ and $t$ that depends on a special form $(x\pm vt)$ represents a wave moving in the $\mp x$ direction with speed $v$, without changing its shape.
+\[\Psi(x,t) = Ae^{ik\left(x-\frac{\hbar k}{2m}t \right)} + Be^{-ik\left(x+\frac{\hbar k}{2m}t \right)} \label{eqn:Psi_seperated_solution}\tag{4}\]Any function of $x$ and $t$ that depends on the special form $(x\pm vt)$ represents a wave that moves in the $\mp x$ direction at speed $v$ without changing shape.
 Therefore, the first term in equation ($\ref{eqn:Psi_seperated_solution}$) represents a wave moving to the right, and the second term represents a wave with the same wavelength and propagation speed but different amplitude moving to the left.
-Since they only differ in the sign before $k$, we can write
+Since they differ only in the sign in front of $k$, we can write

-\[\Psi_k(x,t) = Ae^{i\left(kx-\frac{\hbar k^2}{2m}t \right)} \tag{5}\]where the direction of wave propagation according to the sign of $k$ is as follows:
+\[\Psi_k(x,t) = Ae^{i\left(kx-\frac{\hbar k^2}{2m}t \right)} \tag{5}\]where the direction of wave propagation according to the sign of $k$ is as follows.

-\[k \equiv \pm\frac{\sqrt{2mE}}{\hbar},\quad \begin{cases} k>0 \Rightarrow & \text{moving to the right}, \\ k<0 \Rightarrow & \text{moving to the left}. \end{cases} \tag{6}\]The ‘stationary state’ of a free particle is clearly a propagating wave*, with wavelength $\lambda = 2\pi/|k|$ and momentum
+\[k \equiv \pm\frac{\sqrt{2mE}}{\hbar},\quad \begin{cases} k>0 \Rightarrow & \text{moving to the right}, \\ k<0 \Rightarrow & \text{moving to the left}. \end{cases} \tag{6}\]The ‘stationary state’ of a free particle is clearly a traveling wave*, with wavelength $\lambda = 2\pi/|k|$ and momentum given by the de Broglie formula

-Also, the speed of this wave is as follows:
+Also, the speed of this wave is as follows.

 \[v_{\text{phase}} = \left|\frac{\omega}{k}\right| = \frac{\hbar|k|}{2m} = \sqrt{\frac{E}{2m}}. \label{eqn:phase_velocity}\tag{8}\](Here $\omega$ is the coefficient $\cfrac{\hbar k^2}{2m}$ in front of $t$.)

-\[\int_{-\infty}^{\infty}\Psi_k^*\Psi_k dx = |A|^2\int_{-\infty}^{\infty}dx = \infty. \tag{9}\]In other words, for a free particle, the separated variable solution is not a physically possible state.
-Free particles cannot exist in stationary states and cannot have a specific energy value.
-In fact, intuitively, it would be stranger if standing waves formed without any boundary conditions at both ends.
+\[\int_{-\infty}^{\infty}\Psi_k^*\Psi_k dx = |A|^2\int_{-\infty}^{\infty}dx = \infty. \tag{9}\]That is, for free particles, the separated solution is not a physically possible state.
+Free particles cannot exist as stationary states, nor can they have any specific energy value.
+In fact, intuitively, it would be stranger for standing waves to form when there are no boundary conditions at either end.

 Finding the General Solution $\Psi(x,t)$ of the Time-Dependent Schrödinger Equation